iterative/dvc.org/content/blog/2021-11-17-exp-versioning.md

         git checkout conv-units-32
 ```

+Reproducing experiments can be automated since your experiment pipeline is
-Reproducing experiments will check for cached inputs and outputs and skip
+codified, and DVC will check for cached inputs and outputs and skip recomputing
-recomputing data that's been generated before.
+data that's been generated before.

 ```
 $ dvc exp run